AnnaLit23/digital-electronics_2/labs/projekt/project1/project1/test/README.md

 * GND to GND
 * +5V to +5V
-* Vrx and Vry we connect to analog pins A0, A1
+* VRx and VRy to analog pins A0, A1

 ### Digilent PmodCLP LCD modul

 * GND to GND
 * VCC to +5V J2
-* pins 7,10 to digital pins 4, 7
+* pins 7 - 10 to digital pins 4 - 7 (v reálném zapojení)
 * RW to GND
 * Rs and En to digital pins 8 and 9